shinygiggle/shinygiggle3/_posts/2024-06-25-WilliamJerryMoore.md

 ![Moore House Crest](/shinygiggle3/assets/WilliamHaroldJamesMoore.jpg)

 Moore, William Harold James (1893 - 1975)
 Born 31 December 1893
 Melbourne, Victoria, Australia
 Died 22 August 1975
 Occupation Medical Practitioner and Urologist
 Details
 This account appeared in the Medical Journal of Australia, 3rd/10th January, 1976 and in "A Book of Rembrance", Royal Women's Hospital, 1976.
 Author unknown
 WILLIAM HAROLD JAMES MOORE
-(1937 - 1953)
+(Royal Women's Hospital 1937 - 1953)

 Harold Moore died on 22nd August 1975 in his 83rd year.
 In 1937 the appointment of Harold Moore as Honorary Urologist to the Women’s Hospital constituted a landmark in the evolution of obstetrics and gynaecology in Victoria, because if represented the first clinical splitting-off of a subspecialty within those disciplines, a process begun with the Hospital’s appointing Vera Krieger, DSc and the late Hildred Butler, DSc as biochemist and bacteriologist